howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ### Second Weigh-In

-*data pending* Check the board weight after all woodwork is complete but prior to fiberglassing.
+A check of the board weight after all woodwork is complete but prior to fiberglassing.

 ![pic of scale, 2nd weigh-in](/images/hobby/paddling/sup/2024-05-21_SUP-weight-check-2-600px.jpg)